decentology/fast-floward-1/week2/day1/readMe.md

-# This is not officially out yet.

 # Fast Floward | Week 2 | Day 1

 Helloooo!
 Jacob here.
 You will be stuck with me for the remaining parts of the bootcamp (Weeks 2 and 3).
 You have probably seen me in the Discord answering questions, so I hope I'm not a total stranger.
 Although I am not as awesome as Morgan, I hope we can have some fun and learn so much more about Flow/Cadence together.

-This week, we will wrap up our introduction to the Cadence programming language and begin to explore DappStarter, a platform created by the team at Decentology that allows developers like you to get a full-stack dApp running quickly.
+This week, we will wrap up our introduction to the Cadence programming language and begin to explore DappStarter, a platform created by us at Decentology that allows developers like you to get a full-stack dApp running quickly.

 You should begin by watching the videos below.
 The first video will wrap up Cadence concepts by going over Access Control.
 The second will go over Contract Interfaces and Pre/Post-Conditions.
+The third video will help you download your first Foundation from DappStarter.
+Lastly, there is a video covering general DappStarter architecture.

-The third video will give you an introduction to DappStarter.
-Also, please note: there are a lot of videos to watch this week.
+**Please note**: there are a lot of videos to watch this week.
 Because of that, I made your quests much shorter.
 In fact, you should complete 1/2 of your quests by simply following along the "Getting our DappStarter dApp" video.

 # Videos